MatrixMike/vectors/README.md

 # vectors
 vector code

-neede to : sudo apt-get install freeglut3 freeglut3-dev
+need to : sudo apt-get install freeglut3 freeglut3-dev

+in src we can compile all modules separately with ghc